MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 Page inspection shows the following information for any page or sub-page in a part or FactBox:

-- Page name and ID.
+### Page
+The Page field shows the name and ID of the highlighted page, as specified by the pages' Name property and ID property.

 - Source table of page, including the table's name and ID.

   For most tables, there is also a link that allows you to open the full table in a separate browser window.